CapEx versus OpEx: What’s the Best Way to Fund Your EHS Software Purchase?

 January 20, 2021

-In today’s market, a wide range of EHS software solutions makes the buying journey complex.
-Additionally, gaining buy-in from internal stakeholders can be challenging.
+Considering the wide range of EHS software solutions available today can make the buying journey complex.
+On top of that, gaining buy-in from internal stakeholders adds another layer of complexity.
 With cloud-based Software as a Service (SaaS) options, where licensing can be treated as an operating expense, organizations must now consider whether to categorize the purchase as a capital expenditure (CapEx) or an operating expenditure (OpEx).

 Purchasing EHS software requires extensive research to ensure the best long-term decision, with budget considerations and payment structures being some of the most critical factors.
 Cloud and SaaS-based software solutions offer new financing models beyond perpetual licensing, adding flexibility in how organizations allocate budgets.